 Security Alerts: none

 General Data Transfer on Pins

-Data transfers with the SPI device module involve four peripheral SPI pins: SCK, CSB, MOSI, MISO.
+Data transfers with the SPI device module involve four peripheral SPI pins: SCK, CSB, SDI, SDO.
 SCK is the SPI clock driven by an external SPI host.
 CSB (chip select bar) is an active low enable signal that frames a transfer, driven by the external host.
 Transfers with active SCK edges but inactive (high) CSB are ignored.
-Data is driven into the SPI device on the MOSI pin (“Master Out Slave In”, though we're otherwise using host/device terminology) and driven out on MISO.
+Data is driven into the SPI device on the SDI pin (“Serial Data In”, though we’re otherwise using host/device terminology) and driven out on SDO.
 Any transfer length is legal, though higher level protocols typically assume word width boundaries.
 See details on protocols and transfers that follow.
 The diagram below shows a typical transfer, here for 8 bytes (64 cycles, showing the beginning and end of the transfer).
 Configurability for active edges, polarities, and bit orders are described later.